mazwat/mazwat.github.io/cybernetics-ws.md

 This week your primary focus for the workshop should be on your project and your specific needs and requirements.

 The theme for the week is intended as supporting material for the development of your final product.
-One of the key elements of the lecture was implementing finite state machines.
+One of the key elements of the lecture was implementing **finite state machines**.

 ## Finite State Machines